rollyourown-xyz/ryo-website-content/content/rollyourown/project_modules/ryo-control-node/index.md

     git clone https://github.com/rollyourown-xyz/ryo-control-node
     ```

-4. Copy the file `~/ryo-projects/ryo-control-node/configuration/configuration_TEMPLATE.yml` to a new file `~/ryo-projects/ryo-control-node/configuration/configuration.yml`
+4. In the `ryo-control-node` directory, copy the file `configuration/configuration_TEMPLATE.yml` to a new file `configuration/configuration.yml`

     ```bash
     cd ~/ryo-projects/ryo-control-node
     cp configuration/configuration_TEMPLATE.yml configuration/configuration.yml
     ```

-5. Edit the file `~/ryo-projects/ryo-control-node/configuration/configuration.yml` and add the non-root username and password.
+5. Edit the new file `configuration.yml` and add the non-root username and password on the control node.
 If you aren't familiar with a different linux editor, use nano to edit the file with:

     ```bash
     cd ~/ryo-projects/ryo-control-node